daddyomarjeng/php_blog_website/README.md

 # Tech Stack Used

-- All code is done with raw PHP, HTML, CSS, and a few lines of Javascript
+- All code is done using PHP, HTML, CSS, and a few lines of Javascript
 - No library or framework is used

 # About The Site